mlavin/django-selectable/docs/quick-start.rst

         {% load selectable_tags %}
         {% include_ui_theme 'ui-lightness' %}

+See the the jQuery UI documentation for a full list of available stable themes: http://jqueryui.com/download#stable-themes

 .. note::

     These template tags were added in v0.5.0.
 Prior to that these js/css resources